-Final Exams/Papers Due No Later than Noon on Monday, December 20th.
+Final Essay Exams/Papers Due: No Later than 5 pm on Monday, May 9th.

 Course Policies

 Academic Honesty

 All students enrolling in this course are expected to abide by the Rhode Island College guidelines on academic honesty.
 More information about academic integrity and avoiding plagiarism, as well as RIC policies, can be found at http://ric.libguides.com/integrity.
 Examples of academic dishonesty include, but are not limited to: